 The five distinguished Professors are fully involved in design teaching at all levels in the school.
-They are both studio teachers in both the Bachelor and Master degrees and specialist mentors for students.
+They are studio teachers in both the Bachelor and Master degrees and also act as specialist mentors for students.

 These internationally renowned architects are behind prestigious works including the Sydney Opera House, Olympic villages in Sydney, Athens, Beijing and London, the Brisbane Gallery of Modern Art, and extraordinary university buildings, woolsheds, apartments, and houses.

 Lawrence Nield (Studio Nield, previously founding principal Bligh Voller Nield) is the architect for the University of the Sunshine Coast's award winning library, and was responsible for major architecture and planning in four successive Olympic Games - Sydney, Athens, Beijing and London.
 Nield was the winner of the 2012 Australian Institute of Architects Gold Medal.

 Husband and wife duo Kerry Clare and Lindsay Clare (Directors, Clare Design) are winners of the Australian Institute of Architects 2010 Gold Medal and are designers of Brisbane's Gallery of Modern Art.

 Other major works include the Cotton Tree Housing Estate, Maroochydore, and the Goetz house at Buderim.

 Peter Stutchbury has designed many award winning buildings, including the Avalon House, the Bull's Run Woolshed, and the Nursing Faculty at University of Newcastle.